 Every year approximately 8,000 humpback whales migrate from Antarctica to the Whitsunday Islands to breed, then in late July to early November on their return to the south they bring their calves to Hervey Bay for some time out and play in our warm waters.

-Whale watching in Hervey Bay can be taken as a 1/2 or 3/4 day tour or a quick couple of hours and is a truly awesome and often humbling experience that will stay with you forever.
+Whale watching in Hervey Bay can be taken as a 1/2 or full day tour and is a truly awesome and often humbling experience that will stay with you forever.

-Fraser Island is world heritage listed and is the largest sand island in the world.
+The island is World Heritage-listed and is the largest sand island in the world.
 It is home to untouched freshwater lakes and creeks, including some of the world’s rarest dune lakes, wetlands, 1,000 year old rainforest trees, all of which grow in sand.
 Seventy Five Mile Beach is a highway complete with a shipwreck and cliffs of coloured sands and is driven on by tour buses and 4WD vechicles.

-The rainforests which usually require high rainfall and rich soil to thrive call Fraser Island home.
-The Island boasts some 350 species of birds, wallabies, possums, echidnas and Australia’s purest dingoes.
+The rainforests which usually require high rainfall and rich soil to thrive call the island home and also boasts some 350 species of birds, wallabies, possums, echidnas and Australia’s purest dingoes.

-Fresh water turtles, dolphins, dugongs and of course humpback whales during their migration between July and October are some of the wildlife that uses the ocean and waterways of Fraser Island as their homes.
-Fraser Island’s flora and fauna provide a natural attraction for tourists and are rich in Aboriginal history.
+Fresh water turtles, dolphins, dugongs and of course humpback whales during their migration between July and October are some of the wildlife that uses the ocean and waterways of the island as their homes.
+The flora and fauna on K'gari provide a natural attraction for tourists and are rich in Aboriginal history.